athielenhaus/Housing-Price-Prediction/README.md

 ### Feature Engineering and Selection
 The Feature Engineering and Selection steps included:
 - Outlier removal
 - Encoding / transformation of geospatial information (zip codes and latitude and longitude)
 - Feature removal
 - Binning
 - Testing of different combinations of categorical and numerical features

+The following sections contain more information about the individual feature engineering and selection steps.

 __Outlier Removal__
 Since the model should be able to forecast the price for a variety of properties but at the same time maintain good accuracy, it was deemed a good idea to remove at least some outliers.
 Since there were no outliers towards the bottom, the question was how to set the caps.
 3 methods were used for determining caps, including: